gicentre/elm-vegalite/docs/changeNotes.md

 ## V4.0.0 ➡ V5.0.0

-_While this is a 'major' release, this is largely to remove deprecated functions that relate to an older Vega-Lite interaction model.
+_While this is a 'major' release, this is largely to remove deprecated functions that relate to an older Vega-Lite interaction model and to longhand measurement type functions that have had shorthand equivalents for several years.
 The main addition is to support Vega-Lite's new offset channels for modifying position encoding._

 ### V5.0 Breaking Changes